westondcrewe/twitter_postgres_indexes/README.md

 This is a continuation of the [parallel twitter in postgres assignment](https://github.com/mikeizbicki/twitter_postgres_parallel).

-I have provided you the solutions for loading data into the `pg_denormalized` and `pg_normalized_batch` services.
-We're not using `pg_normalized` because it's so slow to load and the resulting database is essentially the same as `pg_normalized_batch`.
+In the last assignments, you learned how to insert data quickly into the database.

-Your goal will be to create fast queries.
+Now your goal will be to make the SELECT queries fast.

 For this assignment, we will work with 10 days of twitter data, about 31 million tweets.
 This is enough data that indexes will dramatically improve query times,